Genivia/ugrep/README.md

            --format=FORMAT
                   Output    FORMAT-formatted    matches.
 For   example   --for-
                   mat='%f:%n:%O%~' outputs matching lines `%O' with filename  `%f` and line number `%n' followed by a newline `%~'.
-When option -P is  used,  FORMAT  may  include  `%1'  to  `%9',  `%[NUM]#'  and `%[NAME]#'  to  output group captures.
+If -P is spec- ified, FORMAT may include `%1' to `%9', `%[NUM]#' and `%[NAME]#' to  output  group  captures.
 A  `%%'  outputs `%'.
 See `ugrep --help format' and `man ugrep' section FORMAT for details.
-Context options -A, -B, -C and -y are ignored.
+Con- text options -A, -B, -C and -y are ignored.

            --free-space
                   Spacing (blanks and tabs) in regular expressions are ignored.